pranscript/git_cheatsheet/README.md

 ### Basics

 ```
-git clone url                       // to clone a repository into your system, auto creates the directory with the same name.
+git clone url                       /* to clone a repository into your system, auto creates the
+                                    */directory with the same name.
 Origin is also set automatically
-git status                          // shows the current branch and status of the files.
-Shows info about untracked file or files ready to be committed
+git status                          /* shows the current branch and status of the files.
+Shows info
+                                    */about untracked file or files ready to be committed
 echo "Test Content" >> test.txt     // To create the file with the text written on it
 cat test.txt                        // To see the contents of the file
-git add start.txt                   // To add the file from working directory to staging area and is ready to be commited.
+git add start.txt                   /* To add the file from working directory to staging area and is
+                                    */ready to be commited.
 Now git is tracking the file
 git commit -m "Commit message"      // To commit the changes with a commit message
-git push origin master              // to push the local repository to remote repository.
-Remote name "origin".
+git push origin master              /* to push the local repository to remote repository.
+Remote name
+                                    */"origin".
 Branch name is "master"
 git remote add origin URL           // URL copied from github is set as the origin
 ```